Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the largest amount of information (counted in MB per second) that can be transferred over the external memory interface within a second.
-It's worked out by multiplying the card's bus width by its memory speed.
-If the card has DDR memory, it should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
-The better the card's memory bandwidth, the faster the card will be in general.
+Memory Bandwidth: Bandwidth is the max amount of data (in units of MB per second) that can be moved past the external memory interface within a second.
+It is calculated by multiplying the card's interface width by the speed of its memory.
+If it uses DDR memory, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The better the memory bandwidth, the faster the card will be in general.
 It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
-This number is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
-Pixel Rate: Pixel rate is the maximum amount of pixels the video card could possibly write to its local memory in one second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the number of Raster Operations Pipelines by the the card's clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate is also dependant on quite a few other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the max fill rate.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
+This number is calculated by multiplying the total amount of texture units by the core clock speed of the chip.
+The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.
+Pixel Rate: Pixel rate is the most pixels that the graphics chip could possibly write to its local memory per second - measured in millions of pixels per second.
+The number is worked out by multiplying the number of ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel fill rate also depends on lots of other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices